How to install proot Debian in Termux on Android phone (XFCE desktop + Audio + One-click starter)

 apt update

-4. Add a normal user
+4. Add a regular user

 1. Change root password